On 27 May 2021, All.Can International launched its latest policy report Harnessing data for better cancer care.

 What is the role of data in driving efficiency in cancer care?
 An All.Can policy paper

-All.Can is developing a policy paper that takes a forward looking view on how we can evolve our health care systems and policy frameworks to enable data to drive greater efficiency in cancer care.
+All.Can has developed a policy paper that takes a forward looking view on how we can evolve our health care systems and policy frameworks to enable data to drive greater efficiency in cancer care.

 Why this paper?